 Please note that the Pangolin Khwai Camp will be undergoing an extensive refurbishment early next year and re-opening on the 1st March 2018.
-The images shown here represent the camp as it is now.
+The images shown here is an artist impression of the camp as it will be upon opening.

 The Pangolin Khwai Camp is in the Okavango Delta ecosystem on one of the Northern fingers of the Delta.
 To get to the camp, you can fly directly from the Chobe into the airstrip on a private charter which takes approximately 1 ½ hours.
 Upon departure, it’s an easy flight in under an hour to Maun airport which is a fantastic hub for onwards travel.
 There are daily flights from Maun airport to South Africa into either Johannesburg, or further to Cape Town.
 Maun airport is also only a two hour drive from the famous salt pans of the Makgadikgadi.

 The Pangolin Khwai Camp has a total of five Meru style tents.
 The camp sleeps a maximum of 12 people anyone time.
 All of the tents are well spaced apart, and approximately 24 m² in size.
 Each tent has its’ own toilet and shower and plenty of space for camera bags and suitcases.
 In front, each tent has a small private deck with beautiful views over the grasslands in front of the camp… the perfect place to relax with a good book in between drives.
 The tents have a good electricity supply and hot running water, powered by a solar geezer.

 The heart of the Pangolin Khwai Camp is the dining, lounge and editing area which sits in the middle of the camp with raised boardwalks extending either side to the tents.